alh311/CraigslistRenew/README.md

 ## Usage Requirements
 * Built for MacOS
 	* The included binaries run on MacOS.
-I'm assuming it will not run out-of-the box on Windows, so you may have to download the source code and re-publish it for Windows use.
+I'm assuming it will not run out-of-the box on Windows, so you may have to download the source code and re-publish it for use on Windows.

+## Installation (Mac)
+1. You have three options for installation:
+	* Download the zip from the app folder.
+This is the easiest.
+	* Download the individual binaries from the app folder.
+	* Clone the repo and build the binaries from source.
+2. Ensure the three binaries (*CRSetup*, *CraigslistRenew*, *chromedriver*) are located in the same folder.
+3. Ensure the three binaries have execution permissions.
+I've found installing from zip retains the permissions while downloading the separate binaries does not.
+YMMV.
+To grant execution permissions see the *Execution Permissions* section below.

 ## How to Use (Mac)
-1. Either download the pre-built apps or build them from source.  *CRSetup*, *CraigslistRenew*, and *chromedriver* should all be in the same folder.
-2. Navigate to the app folder in the Terminal app.
+1. Navigate to the app folder in the Terminal app.
 	* If you don't know how to do this: https://techwiser.com/how-to-navigate-to-a-folder-in-terminal-mac/
-3. Run the setup app using the command: `./CRSetup` and follow the instructions.
+2. Run the setup app using the command: `./CRSetup` and follow the instructions.
 This only needs to be run once, prior to first use.
+You can run this again if you need to update your email address, password, or user agent.
+If you receive a "Permission denied" error, see the *Execution Permissions* section below.
-4. Run CraigslistRenew using the command: `./CraigslistRenew`.
+3. Run CraigslistRenew using the command: `./CraigslistRenew`.
 The app output will show you which listings have been renewed.
 You can run this every couple days, when the 'renew' option becomes available on Craigslist.

-#### Note:
+## Execution Permissions
-If you received a "Permission denied" error when trying to run the apps, you will need to give each of the three apps (*CRSetup*, *CraigslistRenew*, *chromedriver*) execution privileges.
-In Terminal you can use the following command to grant execution privileges inside the app folder:
+In Terminal you can use the following command to grant execution privileges to each binary inside the app folder:
 ```
 chmod +x <appName>
 ```